LenardOng/Reading-List/Book_Reviews/In_Progress/deep_learning.md

     + Biological motivations for the CNN

 + Chapter 10 - Sequence models: Recurrent and Recursive Nets
+    + Unrolling the RNN to understand the time-dependent information flow
+    + Backpropagation through time to calculate gradients many time-steps backwards
+    + RNN as a complete graph that can model complex state transfers
+    + Variable state lengths - important for variable length sequences
+    + Additional parameters to predict length of sequence, forget rate, etc.
+    + Bi-directional RNN, auto-encoder RNN using a context intermediate state
+    + Easier to optimise shallow architectures for RNNs - Skip connections can help propagate gradients
+    + Echo networks - Training the output and not the recurrance nature of the network.
+Can set up quadratic cost to result in quadratic convergence.
+State transfer should be stable (eigenvalues close to one), but non-linearity reduces the state transfer significantly.
+    + Leaky units to propagate state linearly in time
+    + Easier to design a model that is easier to optimise than to find a more powerful one
+    + Random step in any direction when gradient explodes to inf escapes 'cliff' zone
+    + Explicity memory for neural networks in a neural turing machine architecture

 + Chapter 11 - Practical Methodology
+    + Lots of content is similar to Andrew Ng's CourseRA MOOC detailing the practical implementations of a machine learning solution
+    + Logarithmic scale on the amount of data needed to improve the algorithm
+    + Random search for hyperparameters rather than grid search
+    + Bayesian regression model to help decide the location of exploration
+    + Fit a tiny dataset first and check for a low training error before fitting large datasets
+    + Calculation of gradient through the use of complex numbers
+    + Checking the activations in a neural network
+    + Case study on the street view numbers dataset

 + Chapter 12 - Applications
+    + Discussion on GPU implementation, distributed training using asynchronous stochastic gradient descent
+    + Cascaded classifiers in order to reduce everyday computational load on 'easy' classifications - similar to a decision tree approach to separate neural network components
+    + Truncating numerical precision at inference time
+    + Global contrast normalisation for pre-processing images for NN input - maps the contrast differences onto a sphere - highlights the edges, removes impact of shadows
+    + NNs are best for regressing the output from the directions of the multivariable vectors rather than locations - Normalisation of the image
+    + Dataset augmentation to improve classification invariances
+    + NLP - word embeddings for better relational performance
+    + Split representations of frequent and infrequent words by using the NN to predict probabilities of using the other
+    + Importance sampling - using negative samples to aid in training and calculation of gradients (only done w.r.t. the total of the positive and negative samples)
+    + Using a relational database to learn more structure from the data - train by generating false negatives by random shuffling

 ### Part 3 - Deep Learning Research

 + Chapter 13 - Linear Factor Models
+    + Statistical (generalisation) and computational challenges (intractable higher dimensional data)
+    + Intractable inference/normalisation constants
+    + Slowness principle by appending a cost proportional to the differences in time - penalises rapid changes and is differentiable
+    + Imposing a prior to yield closed form solutions
+    + Expectation maximisation as a general solution for probability models
+    + Linear factor models with chosen priors allow for generative modelling

 + Chapter 14 - Autoencoders
+    + Reconstruction error leads to useful properties of the functional mapping to be learned
+    + Re-circulation training by comparing activation patterns between encoder and decoder
+    + Regularising the encoder to learn more useful represetations
+    + Manifold tangent planes - NNs learn a function that behaves correctly on the lower dimension manifold
+    + Semantic hashing for information retrieval

 + Chapter 15 - Representation Learning
+    + Pre-training more useful to NLP tasks than image tasks possibly due to images lying in a rich vector space where distances provide a low quality similarity metric
+    + Pre-training reduces the variance of the possible converged networks
+    + Unsupervised pre-training to allow the learning algorithm to find the underlying causes that generate the observations
+    + One-shot and zero-shot learning by trying to generalise across tasks and having unique representations in the latent space for every test input
+    + Alternate losses (such as GAN loss) to encourage the learning of important salient features

 + Chapter 16 - Structured Probabilistic Models for Deep Learning
 + Chapter 17 - Monte Carlo Methods
 + Chapter 18 - Confronting the Partition Function